nelsonr/nelsonr.github.io/content/posts/go-channels.md

 <-done
 ```

-Because reading from a channel is blocking action, until a message is sent, the program won't proceed.
+Because reading from a channel is a blocking action, until a message is sent, the program won't proceed.

 ```Go
 done <- true